trackmania-rl/tmrl/CONTRIBUTING.md

 You can (and should) however ask LLMs to help debug your code before submitting a PR.

 ### :four: Do use AI to debug your code.
-See guideline :three: .
+See guideline (3).

 ### :five: No reformatting / linter / etc.:
 Do not submit any line change that doesn't do anything functionally useful, as typically generated automatically by linters.
 PRs that include such changes will most likely be rejected or manually re-implemented.

-If you do think that the existing codebase would benefit from reformatting, please open a discussion about this and/or a PR that does **only this and nothing else**, according to guildeline :one: .
+If you do think that the existing codebase would benefit from reformatting, please open a discussion about this and/or a PR that does **only this and nothing else**, according to guildeline (1).

 ### :six: Additional guidelines for comments, documentation and code formatting:
-Adding documentation and comments to existing code is welcome, but please make sure that your PR follows guildelines :one: and :three: .
+Adding documentation and comments to existing code is welcome, but please make sure that your PR follows guildelines (1) and (3).

 Of course, when your PR is adding a feature or modifiying existing code, it should include the corresponding docstrings and comments.